duduRodrigues/UnityRTGI/README.md

 ## License
 Remember to make a reference to this project if you gonna use it.
 Also, you can buy me a beer if you like it!
-You can use this asset in your project for comercial use but you cannot sell this asset.
+You can use this asset in your project for commercial use but you cannot sell this asset.

 ## Synopsis